 Vorverkauf für die Felsenbuhne Rathen

-If you are lucky enough to be able to watch a performance on the Rathen Open-Air Stage while walking in the area, do not miss it by any means, as the play will be (hopefully) fun while the sight of the background is captivating.
+If you are lucky enough to watch a performance on the Rathen Open-Air Stage while walking in the area, do not miss it by any means, as the play will be (hopefully) fun while the sight of the background is captivating.

 You will find the stage under the Bastei Bridge, in the Wehlgrund valley between Kleine Gans and Grosser Wehrturm.
 The auditorium seats 2,000 people.
 For the current program, prices, and opening hours, visit the website of the stage.